-The distribution to be made in respect of the December 31 year end (the "Final Year End Distribution") will equal 100% of the Trust's net income and net realized capital gains for the applicable Series, less the aggregate distributions made in respect of any previous Calculation Date in that year and any reserves that the Manager deems appropriate, for the year.
-This year-end distribution will be made in two payments.
-The first payment for the year end will be made on January 15 following the year end in an amount determined in the same manner as the March, June and September distributions.
-The second payment for the year end will be paid in arrears not later than March 15 following the year end in an amount equal to any amount payable in excess of the distributions previously paid.
+The Final Year End Distribution will equal the Taxable Income for the applicable Series, less the aggregate distributions made in respect of any previous Calculation Date in that year and any reserves that the Manager deems appropriate, for the year.
+The Final Year End Distribution will be made in two payments.
+The first payment for the Final Year End Distribution will be made on or before January 15 following the year end in an amount determined in the same manner as the March, June and September distributions.
+The second payment of the Final Year End Distribution will be paid in arrears not later than March 15 following the year end.
+For greater certainty, if a Unitholder redeems Units prior to the December Calculation Date, such Unitholder will not receive a Final Year End Distribution on those Units so redeemed.
+The Trust will distribute the aggregate Final Year End Distribution to only those Unitholders who are Unitholders of record as of the December Calculation Date.

 Subject to a Unitholder's election to receive distributions partially or wholly in Units, distributions by the Trust will be paid in cash.
-If, in any taxation year of the Trust, the Trust's Taxable Income is in excess of its cash distributions to Unitholders for that year, the Final Year End Distribution payable to the Unitholders may, at the option of the Manager, include a distribution of additional Units (including fractions thereof) of such Series of Units having a value reflecting the amount, in whole or in part, of such excess.
+If, in any taxation year of the Trust, the Taxable Income is in excess of its cash distributions to Unitholders for that year, the Final Year End Distribution payable to the Unitholders may, at the option of the Manager, include a distribution of additional Units (including fractions thereof) of such Series of Units having a value reflecting the amount, in whole or in part, of such excess.
 The value of each additional Unit to be issued shall be CDN\$10.00.
 Such a distribution of additional Units would likely be followed by a consolidation of the Units to reset the Net Asset Value per Unit at CDN\$10.00.

-As is described in the Declaration of Trust, the Trust intends to distribute its net income and net realized capital gains, if any, in the year they are earned or realized to ensure that no income tax is payable by the Trust.
+As is described in the Declaration of Trust, the Trust intends to distribute its Taxable Income, if any, in the year they are earned or recognized to ensure that no income tax is payable by the Trust.
 See "Distributions" and "Income Tax Considerations."